x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/set-up-modern-hybrid-public-folders.md

 The Directory Synchronization service doesn't synchronize mail-enabled public folders.
 Running the following script will synchronize the mail-enabled public folders across premises and Office 365.
 Special permissions assigned to mail-enabled public folders will need to be recreated in the cloud since cross-premise permission are not supported in Hybrid Deployment scenarios.
 For more information, see [Exchange hybrid deployment documentation](../exchange-hybrid.md#exchange-hybrid-deployment-documentation).

 > [!NOTE]
-> Synchronized mail-enabled public folders will appear as mail contact objects for mail flow purposes and will not be viewable in the EExchange admin center.
+> Synchronized mail-enabled public folders will appear as mail contact objects for mail flow purposes and will not be viewable in the Exchange admin center.
 See the Get-MailPublicFolder command.
 To recreate the SendAs permissions in the cloud, use the Add-RecipientPermission command.

 On the Exchange 2013 server, run the following command to synchronize mail-enabled public folders from your local on-premises Active Directory to O365.